The PlayStation 5 and PlayStation 5 Digital Edition will be available in Lebanon this year.

 We have confirmed pricing, exact release dates, specifications and much more.
 So here’s everything you need to know about Sony’s next-gen consoles.

 PlayStation officially unveiled the PS5 design for the first time during its Future of Gaming event in June 2020, surprising everyone by announcing not just one but two consoles.

 There will be a standard PlayStation 5 and a PS5 Digital Edition without a 4K Blu-ray disc drive.
 And while Xbox is doing something similar with the Xbox Series X and disc-less Xbox Series S, PlayStation’s approach is slightly different in that the internal tech specs of both its models are identical.

 Its design is sleek and bold, with predominantly white flourishes on a launch PlayStation for the very first time.

 Other generations over the years have added white models later, but have always been black or grey at launch.

-As we rightly guessed before the September PlayStation Showcase event, the PlayStation 5 will be priced at $499.
+As we rightly guessed before the September PlayStation Showcase event, the PlayStation 5 will be priced at $999.
 The Digital Edition should cost $100 less but is not available in Lebanon.